Round Rock Drug and Alcohol Statistics

 Seeing high price tags may be intimidating, but free treatment options are available as well.
 When searching for “drug rehabs near me,” not all of the facilities you find will offer free treatment.
 Some require private pay or insurance coverage.
 To see a list of state-funded rehabs in your area, visit the government website, Substance Abuse and Mental Health Services Administration (SAMHSA), and search the directory of free rehabs in Texas.7

-You may need to prove that you are a resident in Texas or provide income information to qualify for free treatment.
+You may need to prove that you are a resident of Texas or provide income information to qualify for free treatment.

-Free rehabs will likely not offer luxurious amenities, such as private rooms or gourmet foods like some private facilities.
-However, free rehabs still provide quality care that can help those in recovery.
+Free rehabs generally do not offer luxurious amenities, such as private rooms or gourmet foods.
+However, free rehabs still provide quality care to help those struggling with addiction.

 Health Insurance